-What Is a Transfer Switch for Commercial Generators?
+What Is a Transfer Switch for a Generator?

 Power outages can happen anytime, putting your business at risk of downtime.
 Many companies avoid downtime at all costs, relying on backup power supplies like commercial generators to kick in when the main power grid fails.
 As a business owner or manager, you likely don’t have the time, equipment or workforce to connect each electrical device or machine to a generator when an outage occurs.
 A commercial generator transfer switch lets your business automatically transition from one power supply to another.